-Safeguarding incidents and behaviours can be associated with factors outside our school.
+We understand that safeguarding incidents and behaviours can be associated with factors outside our school.
 All staff are aware of contextual safeguarding and the fact they should consider whether wider environmental factors present in a child's life are a threat to their safety and / or welfare.
-To this end, we will consider relevant information when assessing any risk to a child and share it with other agencies to support better understanding of a child and their family.
+To this end, we will always consider relevant information when assessing any risk to a child and share it with other agencies when appropriate to support better understanding of a child and their family.
 Further guidance can be found on the Southend Children's Safeguarding Partnership website.